 The School or Department and the student may invite witnesses to attend.

 The student is entitled to bring a supporter to the hearing.
 The supporter must be either; an Education Adviser from the SU (or equivalent at UNNC/UMNC), a fellow student, a member of staff, or a Union representative (eg BMA, RCN).
 The supporter may take notes on the student’s behalf, make representations on the student’s behalf and ask questions, but may not answer questions on the student’s behalf.
 The student may be asked to choose a different supporter if, for example, it is perceived that the chosen supporter may cause a conflict of interest or if their presence may prejudice the meeting.
 The supporter cannot attend the meeting in the student’s absence (with the exception of the SU Education Advisor, as outlined above).

 The names and roles of those attending, whether as supporter or witness, must be notified to the Secretary at least three working days in advance of the hearing.

 A panel of the Academic Misconduct Committee acts with the full delegated authority of Senate.
 It has the power to:

 a) require members of the staff of the University to make written submissions, attend, give evidence and answer questions

 b) apply a penalty if it is satisfied, on the balance of probabilities, that academic misconduct has taken place.

-Once the panel has made its decision the student and School or Department will be notified of the outcome in writing, normally within two working days.
+Once the panel has made its decision the student and School or Department will be notified of the outcome in writing, normally within five working days.
 Where this is not possible, students will be notified of an alternative timeframe in which they can expect to receive the outcome.

 If the panel identifies any shortcomings in the School or Department procedure, details of these will be recorded by the Secretary who will report them to the School or Department.